Child Custody Lawyer Lake Forest, IL

 How Child Custody is Determined

 While not every child custody case reaches a courtroom, many still do.
-A child custody case will need help from a court-ruled decision when both parents of the child cannot come to an agreement on the terms of custody.
-This can become a long and drawn-out process with many fingers being pointed at the other parent.
-It’s best that the child is shielded from this type of practice as it can become a daunting process.
-Not all cases have to reach a courtroom though.
+A child custody case will need a court-ordered decision when both parents cannot agree on the terms of custody.
+This can become a long, drawn-out process with many fingers pointed at the other parent.
+It’s best that the child be shielded from this type of practice, as it can become daunting.
+Not all cases have to reach a courtroom, though.
 If both parents are still on somewhat amicable terms, then a mediator or attorney can be used.
-This is a great way to avoid having to go before a judge and still reach an agreeable outcome.
+This is a great way to avoid going before a judge and still reach an agreeable outcome.
 A child custody lawyer in Lake Forest, IL can help to negotiate with the other parent’s legal team.
-Whether the case goes before a judge or is settled by both parents’ legal teams some clear guidelines will need to be reached.
+Whether the case goes before a judge or is settled by both parents’ legal teams, some clear guidelines will need to be reached.
 Those guidelines include:

-• Custody Care Plan – A custody care plan includes figuring out which days and times a parent will take care of their child.
-One parent may receive their child on weekends while the other is responsible for them during the week.
+- Custody Care Plan – A custody care plan outlines which days and times a parent will take care of their child.
+One parent may pick up their child on weekends, while the other is responsible for them during the week.
 This plan may also detail who takes the child to certain events and other care items.

-• Parenting Boundaries – When both parents share legal custody of the child but have different beliefs or rules about certain things it can be an issue.
-Boundaries can be set up in the child custody agreement regarding what type of school the child can attend, what types of events they can go participate in, and what kind of medical care they receive.
-Your Lake Forest, IL child custody lawyer from Hurst, Robin, Kay & Allen, LLC can fill you in more on the details and assist with setting this up.
+- Parenting Boundaries – When both parents share legal custody of the child but have different beliefs or rules about certain things, it can be an issue.
+Boundaries can be set in the child custody agreement regarding which school the child can attend, which events they can participate in, and the kind of medical care they receive.
+Your Lake Forest, IL child custody lawyer from Hurst, Robin, Kay & Allen, LLC can provide more details and assist with setting this up.

-• Other Concerning Issues – There are many other issues that need to be considered in a child custody case.
-Some of those issues include what to do if one parent has to move to another location that is far away.
-Another issue is determining who and how much financial assistance will be given to the child.
+- Other Concerns – There are many other issues to consider in a child custody case.
+Some of those issues include what to do if one parent has to move to a distant location.
+Another issue is determining who will provide the child with financial assistance and how much.
 Another issue that may occur is how to approach the child when a new partner is found.
-It’s important to think of all of the different scenarios that could happen as they may affect your child’s quality of life.
+It’s important to think of all of the different scenarios that could happen, as they may affect your child’s quality of life.

-While child custody can be an emotional and difficult process to handle it doesn’t always have to be that way.
-Remember to always think of your child first and understand the difficulties that they are facing too.
-Their life will change just as yours is and they too will need assistance and careful thought on how to proceed.
-Reach out to a child custody lawyer in Lake Forest, IL from our firm today to get help with these issues.
+While child custody can be an emotional and difficult process to handle, it doesn’t always have to be that way.
+Remember to always think of your child first and understand the difficulties that they are facing, too.
+Their life will change just as yours is, and they, too, will need assistance and careful thought on how to proceed.
+Reach out to a child custody lawyer in Lake Forest, IL, from our firm today to get help with these issues.
 Hurst, Robin, Kay & Allen, LLC is standing by and ready to assist.
-We believe that with our skills, knowledge, and experience helping numerous clients we can also be of benefit to you and your family.
+We believe that, with our skills, knowledge, and experience, we can also be of benefit to you and your family.

 What to Do When Visitation Orders are Violated

-Parents who are bound to the legal obligations and responsibilities set forth by family court owe it to their child and the child’s custodial parent to uphold visitation agreements.
-However, it is not uncommon that visitation orders are disobeyed.
+Parents who are bound to the legal obligations and responsibilities set forth by the family court owe it to their child and the child’s custodial parent to uphold visitation agreements.
+However, it is not uncommon for visitation orders to be disobeyed.
 This causes unnecessary emotional stress on you as the custodial parent, and furthermore, your child as well.
-If you are struggling with a parent that is continually violating their visitation order, contact an experienced child custody lawyer in Lake Forest, IL at once.
-A skilled attorney will come up with a solution that is in the best interest of your child’s wellbeing and help protect your interests throughout each step of the process.
+If you are struggling with a parent who is continually violating their visitation order, contact an experienced child custody lawyer in Lake Forest, IL, at once.
+A skilled attorney will come up with a solution that is in the best interest of your child’s well-being and help protect your interests throughout each step of the process.

 What Constitutes a Visitation Violation?

-You may not see eye to eye on everything that the child’s other parent does or the specific activities that they do with the child.
-Letting a 12-year-old watch a PG-13 movie in the other room while the parent cooks dinner probably would not constitute a visitation violation in any family court.
-Such an agreement may be held between both parents, informally, but unless it is ordered by the court, it will not be a mandate under the law.
+You may not see eye to eye on everything the child’s other parent does, or on the specific activities they engage in with the child.
+Letting a 12-year-old watch a PG-13 movie in the other room while the parent cooks dinner would not, in any family court, constitute a visitation violation.
+Such an agreement may be made informally between both parents, but unless it is ordered by the court, it will not be a mandate under the law.

-However, if the parent fails to adhere to the specific terms provided in the visitation order, they may find themselves in trouble, as the court treats visitation violations, and the wellbeing of the child, very seriously.
+However, if the parent fails to comply with the specific terms of the visitation order, they may face consequences, as the court takes visitation violations and the child’s well-being very seriously.
 Some common examples of violations a Lake Forest, IL child custody lawyer has handled include the following:

 If a Visitation Order Is Being Violated, Take Action Today

-There are various routes you can go if a parent is violating their visitation order.
+There are various options if a parent is violating their visitation order.
 According to the courts, you can:

 Let Us Help You Today

-Regardless of the immediate first steps you take, such as calling the police, it is crucial to contact an experienced child custody lawyer Lake Forest, IL clients recommend at once in order to ensure that your rights are protected throughout this ordeal and that the visitation violations are put to an abrupt and permanent stop.
+Regardless of the immediate first steps you take, such as calling the police, it is crucial to contact an experienced Lake Forest child custody lawyer to ensure that your rights are protected throughout this ordeal and that the visitation violations are put to an abrupt and permanent end.
 Contact Hurst, Robin, Kay & Allen, LLC for immediate assistance.